readthedocs/readthedocs.org/docs/user/build-customization.rst

 .. warning::

    This feature is in *beta* and could change without warning.
-   We are currently testing `the new addons integrations we are building <rtd-blog:addons-flyout-menu-beta>`_ on projects using ``build.commands`` configuration key.
+   We are currently testing :ref:`the new addons integrations we are building <rtd-blog:addons-flyout-menu-beta>` on projects using ``build.commands`` configuration key.

 If your project requires full control of the build process,